clairecoffey/clairecoffey.github.io/index.md

 I co-founded the [University of Cambridge Allotment Society](https://cam-uni-allotment.github.io/), where we built a community to grow fruit and vegetables sustainably, as well as donating to local charities.
 This included writing grant applications for funding, managing the day-to-day running of the allotment, and social media management.

 I adore travelling, especially exploring nature and sustainable travel.
 My other hobbies include hiking, dancing (ex-UK freestyle display team), yoga, digital art (freelance digital artist/graphic designer), and photography.
-I also train in [Kung Fu](https://www.fwckungfu.com/) and row in [Clare Hall Boat Club](https://www.clarehall.cam.ac.uk/chbc/), where I am social officer.
+I also train in [Kung Fu](https://www.fwckungfu.com/) and row in [Clare Hall Boat Club](https://www.clarehall.cam.ac.uk/chbc/), where I am social secretary.